jrollman123/ST558_Project2/ST558_Project2.md

 |:-----------------------------|--------:|---------:|
 | Single Regression Tree Model |  1670.55|      0.24|
 | Boosted Tree Model           |  1283.14|      0.58|

+From the models above, the Boosted Tree Model performs the best in terms of training RMSE as well as Rsquared.

 Test Data Performance
 =====================